benjamin-githubprofile/StockMarketPrediction/README.md

-# Google Stock Prediction using LSTM and RNN
+# Stock Price Prediction using LSTM and RNN

 ## Overview
 This project aims to predict Google's stock prices using advanced machine learning techniques, specifically Long Short-Term Memory (LSTM) and Recurrent Neural Networks (RNN).
 The project is divided into two main Jupyter notebooks, one focusing on LSTM and the other combining RNN with LSTM methodologies.